ianmrandles/dailybreadprivacypolicy/README.md

 We do not sell your personal information.
 We share information only in the following limited circumstances:

-- **Service providers.** We share data with third parties that operate our infrastructure, including Anthropic (AI processing), and the providers of our hosting, authentication, and crash-reporting services.
+- **Service providers.** We share data with third parties that operate our infrastructure, including our AI providers (currently Anthropic and OpenAI — see Section 4), and the providers of our hosting, authentication, and crash-reporting services.
 These providers are contractually limited to using your information only to provide services to us.
 - **Apple.** Subscription payments are processed by Apple under its own privacy policy.
 We receive information about your subscription status but never your full payment details.
 - **Legal requirements.** We may disclose information if required by law, subpoena, or other legal process, or if we believe in good faith that disclosure is necessary to protect rights, prevent fraud, or address a safety issue.
 - **Business transfers.** If Daily Bread is acquired by or merged with another company, your information may be transferred as part of that transaction.
 We will notify you before your information becomes subject to a different privacy policy.